Hudson River Chains: Background

-Fort Lee to Fort Washington chevaux de frise (1776)
+Fort Lee to Fort Washington chevaux-de-frise (1776)

 In 1776 the Continental Army constructed an array of logs sunk underwater between Fort Washington on the island of Manhattan and Fort Lee across the river in New Jersey.
 Built to a design of Scottish engineer turned Colonial sympathizer Robert Erskine, the logs were intended to pierce and sink any British ships that passed over them.
 An opening was left for the passage of American ships.

 After the British learned of the opening from a local resident, they successfully passed through the barrier several times.
 The British successfully captured both forts in the Battle of Fort Washington on November 16, 1776, and Battle of Fort Lee on November 20, putting the defensive barrier in their hands.
-This change had little impact, as the nascent American Navy lacked ships of the size and power of the British, leaving it to resort to small and more maneuverable vessels regardless.
+This change had little impact, as the nascent Continental Navy lacked ships of the size and power of the British, leaving it to resort to small and more maneuverable vessels regardless.

 Fort Montgomery chain (1776–1777)

 In 1776 a chain and boom were stretched across the river from Fort Montgomery on the west bank, at the lower entrance to the Highlands just north of the modern-day Bear Mountain Bridge, to Anthony's Nose on the east bank.
 Captain Thomas Machin headed the chain effort.
 In November 1776, a faulty link broke under stress induced by the river current, highlighting some of the difficulties of trying to chain the Hudson.
 It was repaired and reset.

-After the British captured forts Montgomery and Clinton, a second fortress built opposite it at the mouth of Popolopen's Kill (today's Popolopen Creek) on its south bank, on 6 October 6 1777, they dismantled the chain.
+After the British captured forts Montgomery and Clinton, a second fortress built opposite it at the mouth of Popolopen's Kill (today's Popolopen Creek) on its south bank, on October 6, 6, 1777, they dismantled the chain.
 Free to do so, they raided upriver as far as Kingston, then the capitol of New York State, putting the torch to it and burning all but several of its hundreds of buildings to the ground.

 Governor George Clinton, a member of the committee assigned by the New York Convention to devise a means of defending the Hudson, was heartened as the British had never attempted to run ships through the chain.
 He concluded that the basic idea of obstructing the river seemed sound.
 After Captain Machin recovered from wounds from battle with the British, he began work on the stronger Great Chain at West Point, which was constructed and installed in 1778.

-Pollepel Island chevaux de frise (1776–1777)
+Pollepel Island chevaux-de-frise (1776–1777)

-Another chevaux de frise was undertaken across the Hudson between Plum Point on the east bank and Pollepel Island north of West Point.
+Another cheval-de-frise was undertaken across the Hudson between Plum Point on the east bank and Pollepel Island north of West Point.
 The defenses were never fully completed, and its importance was overshadowed by completion of the Great Chain at West Point the following year.